PUUDI/PUUDI/README.md

-# D M Pulin Disanayaka
+# D M P Disanayaka

 I am an undergraduate from the University of Colombo Faculty of Science, majoring Statistics and Computer Science.
 During my time at the university, I developed a keen interest in data analysis and machine learning.